Affine Disjunctive Invariant Generation with Farkas' Lemma: Preliminaries

+Below we describe the semantics of an ATS.
 A \emph{valuation} over a finite set $V$ of variables is a function $\tsEval : V \rightarrow \Rset$ that assigns to each variable $\tsVar \in V$ a real value $\tsEval(\tsVar) \in \Rset$.
-In this work, we mainly consider valuations over the variables $\tsVars$ of an \LTS{} and simply abbreviate ``valuation over $\tsVars$'' as ``valuation'' (i.e., omitting $\tsVars$).
+We mostly consider valuations over the variables $\tsVars$ of an \LTS{} and simply abbreviate ``valuation over $\tsVars$'' as ``valuation'' (i.e., omitting $\tsVars$).
 Given an \LTS, a \emph{configuration} is a pair $(\tsLoc, \tsEval)$ with the intuition that $\tsLoc$ is the current location and $\tsEval$ is a valuation that specifies the current values for the variables.
-For the sake of convenience, we always assume an implicit linear order over the variable set $V$ and treat each valuation $\tsEval$ over $V$ equivalently as a real vector so that its $i$th coordinate $\tsEval[i]$ is the value for the $i$th variable in the linear order.